“Traction: How Any Startup Can Achieve Massive Growth”

 Guide business development partnerships

 Sales is the process of generating leads, qualifying them, and converting them into paying customers.
-It’s a useful channel for enterprise and expensive products because people wants a more interpersonal interacion before buying.
+It’s a useful channel for enterprise and expensive products because people want a more interpersonal interacion before buying.

 To structure your initial sales conversations with a potential client, you can use the SPIN (Situation, Problem, Implication, Need-payoff) question model.
 It is a four-part question framework developed by Neil Rackham (outlined in his book SPIN Selling).